JaggedVerge/mmap_backed_array/CONTRIBUTING.md

    by clicking on the 'Fork' button near the top right of the page.
 This creates a copy of the code under your GitHub user account.

-2. Clone your fork of the scikit-learn repo from your GitHub account to your local disk:
+2. Clone your fork of the mmap_backed_array repo from your GitHub account to your local disk:

    ```bash
    $ git clone git@github.com:YourLogin/mmap_backed_array.git